-Samsung Galaxy S7 review: A great phone in its day but don’t buy one in 2018
+Samsung Galaxy S7 Review: A Great Phone in its Day, but Don’t Buy One in 2022

-Read on for Jon’s original review, and to find out why the S7 was so great in 2016.
+Read on for Jon’s original review to find out why the S7 was so great in 2016.

 Samsung Galaxy S7 review: What’s new?

 The first feature of note is storage expansion.
-Galaxy fans were in an uproar about the lack of a microSD slot in last year’s models, so Samsung has brought back the feature here.
-It’s the sensible thing to do, and Samsung hasn’t compromised on the design of the phone to do it either.
-The microSD card is neatly hidden away next to the nano-SIM card in an elongated SIM drawer on the top edge, meaning there’s no unsightly second slot to muddy the phone’s clean lines.
+Galaxy fans were in an uproar about the lack of a MicroSD slot in the Galaxy S6, so Samsung brought back the feature.
+It’s the sensible thing to do, and Samsung didn’t compromise on the design phone’s design to do it either.
+The MicroSD card is neatly hidden away next to the nano-SIM card in an elongated SIM drawer on the top edge, meaning there’s no unsightly second slot to muddy the phone’s clean lines.

-The dust and water resistance is another nice feature making a comeback here that doesn’t impact on the look and feel of the phone.
-It’s an upgrade on the IP67 protection of the Samsung Galaxy S5, too, which was the last Samsung flagship to have the feature.
+The dust and water resistance is another nice feature that doesn’t impact the look and feel of the phone.
+It was an upgrade on the IP67 protection of the Samsung Galaxy S5, too.

-I prefer to think of it as extra peace of mind.
-With the Galaxy S7, you don’t have to worry about getting your phone out when it’s raining, or putting it down on a beer-soaked table in the pub.
-From that perspective, it’s something that’s well worth having.
+With the Galaxy S7, you don’t have to worry about getting your phone out when it’s raining.
+From that perspective, it’s well worth having.

 |5.1in Super AMOLED display, Quad HD resolution, always-on|

 |Octa-core Samsung Exynos 8890 processor (2 x quad-core CPUs running at 2.3GHz and 1.6GHz)|

 |Android 6 Marshmallow|